 - Whole lemons.
 You'll need about 2-3 large lemons.
 Both the zest and juice will be used.
 Do not use bottled lemon juice.

 - Granulated sugar.
 Only ½ cup (100g) is needed.

-The main tools you'll need are: microplane, medium sized saucepan, and fine mesh strainer.
+The main tools you'll need are a microplane, a medium-sized saucepan, and a fine mesh strainer.
 You'll also need a whisk and rubber spatula.

 If you'd like a curd that is slightly thinner, once the curd is set and cooled, simply whisk in more fresh lemon juice.
 Start with 1-2 tablespoons and increase, as desired.
 Note that this will produce an even tangier curd.